esitarski/CrossMgr/README.md

 Windows builds require InnoSetup from [https://www.jrsoftware.org/isdl.php].

 Mac and Linux builds currently support Python 3.7.x.
 Python 3.8 thus far has cause build errors with pyinstaller.
-The build has been automated, and releases are built on github when the code changes.
-Releases are created by creating a release tag in the repo.
-All required operations are done through the compile.sh script on Mac/Linux.
+The build has been automated, and compile.sh script does everything to enable the developer to build CrossMgr and the associated tools.
+However, you can also download the binary from the github Releases tag.

 Linux dependancies are contained in the linuxdeps.sh script.
 The linuxdeploy-plugin-appimage-x86_64.AppImage binary is required from https://github.com/linuxdeploy/linuxdeploy-plugin-appimage.
 The compile.sh script will download linuxdeploy-plugin-appimage if it does not exist in the current directory automatically.